thanks4opensource/rosegarden-fork/README.md

 * True unicode sharp and flat symbols instead of ASCII "#" and "b".

+* Auto-save does *not* remove "dirty" flag ("*" in window title bar indicating that changes have been made since last save).
+Prevents losing changes if exit without save (because no warning, because auto-save happened) if offer to restore auto-save at next startup is ignored.
+(Auto-save is additional safety, not replacement for, manual saving.)

 * The playback time cursor vertical line's visibility has been increased in the main window and the matrix editor.